Gourgen Yanikian: Assassination of Turkish consuls

 On January 27, 1973, the 77-year-old Yanikian lured the Turkish consul general Mehmet Baydar, 47, and vice-consul Bahadır Demir, 30, to a cottage at the Biltmore Hotel in Santa Barbara, promising to make a gift to Turkey of a bank note and a painting stolen from the Ottoman sultan's palace more than a century earlier.
 Yanikian had contacted the consul general three months before, and insisted that the consul general personally accept the painting, and since Baydar did not drive, Demir was asked to accompany him to provide transportation.
 Baydar, married and the father of two daughters, was a career diplomat who had previously served in Paris and Washington.
+The previous year, during a protest at the Turkish consulate on the anniversary of the Armenian genocide, Baydar was given a list of demands from Turkey by the activists, and ripped it in half.
 Demir was on his first foreign assignment.
 That neither man was alive during the genocide "mattered little to Yanikian," according to journalist Michael Bobelian: "Just as Ottoman dehumanization of the Armenians a half century earlier opened the door for so many ordinary citizens to participate in the Genocide, Yanikian came to view the men not as human beings, but as symbols of decades of injustice."

 Yanikian handed them the bank note, for which he was given a receipt, and the three men began to converse over lunch.
 During this time, Yanikian revealed to them that he was not Iranian, as he had told the consulate when he first contacted them, but Armenian.
-Baydar dropped the bank note in anger and a heated exchange took place.
-At this point, Yanikian yelled "I will kill you," pulled a Luger pistol from a hollowed-out book and emptied nine rounds, hitting the Turkish diplomats in the shoulders and chest, though none of the wounds were lethal.
+Baydar dropped the bank note in anger, and his last words were, "you son of a bitch, dirty Armenian".
+At this point, Yanikian pulled a Luger pistol from a hollowed-out book and emptied nine rounds, hitting the Turkish diplomats in the shoulders and chest, though none of the wounds were lethal.
 As Baydar and Demir lay on the ground, Yanikian took a Browning pistol from a drawer and fired two rounds into the head of each man, "what he considered mercy shots."
 He phoned the front desk of the hotel from his room and requested that the sheriff be contacted, because "I have just killed two men."

 Before meeting the Turkish diplomats, Yanikian had sent a letter to an Armenian language newspaper, urging Armenians to "wage a war on Turkish diplomats."

 The Turkish Embassy reacted to the killings by calling on the United States to take action to protect its nationals, and the American Ambassador in Ankara condemned the killings, stating he and all Americans were "shocked at this senseless act of violence."
 Fifty FBI agents were assigned to investigate Yanikian's background, including exploring possible ties to the Soviets or to a well-organized "Armenian gang."